-The overall assessment under the art.
-17 of the Habitat Directive for the period 2013-2018 in the marine Mediterranean region is unfavorable- inadequate (U1), mainly due to the population and range in Greece that is reported to be fragmented.
+Finally, the overall assessment under the art.
+17 of the Habitat Directive for the period 2013-2018 in the marine Mediterranean region is unfavourable- inadequate (U1).
 The species overall conclusion for the region was unknown in 2007.
-The species is considered as 'data deficient' (DD) in the IUCN Red List of threatened.
-Thus, more data is needed for the species.
-Main pressures and threats to this species are linked to acoustic disturbance, accidental capture in fishing gear such as long-lines and gillnets, disturbance from recreational activities, and water pollution.
+In the IUCN Red List of threatened species, the Risso's dolphin is considered as 'data deficient' (DD) and the new assessment for the re-evaluation launched in 2021 is still in revision.